 3.2.1 Short Refresher Course for Agricultural Crop Production NC II

 Based on the result of analysis, preparedness of students on competencies assessment ranks one (1) as the factors that affects their decision to take TESDA NC assessment for ACP.
 To review and prepare students, and help them in strengthening their understanding, skills and confidence, to focus on the key competencies required for Agricultural Crops Production NC II assessment, and to review the benefits and opportunities of having TESDA NC certification, the needed documentary requirements and filing process a two-week short refresher course for ACP NC II was proposed.
 According to Colman 2023 a refresher training courses are designed to take learners back to basics so they can review fundamentals they may have forgotten or upskills on new information they may be unaware of.
 Also emphasized that refresher training is a retraining in a subject to refresh memory and make sure knowledge is up to date.
-The University Grant Commission Bahadur Shah Zafar Marg New Delhi, 2019 mention that the duration of refresher course will be of two weeks duration, with minimum of twelve (12) working days and seventy-two (72) contact hours (six hour a day, six days a week), excluding Sunday.
+The University Grant Commission Bahadur Shah Zafar Marg New Delhi, 2019 (We consider this to be the capital of India.
+Then, the author needs to use a preposition IN (where?) mention (if the author means 2016.
+It is Past Simple MENTIONED.
+Or otherwise it is MENTIONS (present Simple) that the duration of refresher course will be of two weeks duration, with minimum of twelve (12) working days and seventy-two (72) contact hours (six hour a day, six days a week), excluding Sunday.

 3.2.2 Support and Linkages